 Deferred tax assets and liabilities are classified as non-current assets and liabilities.

-Financial Instruments - initial recognition and subsequent measurement i) Financial assets
+Financial Instruments - initial recognition and subsequent measurement i) Financial assetsInitial recognition and measurement

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.